Quickstart

 -

-Join a channel: Call methods to create and join a channel; apps that pass the same channel name join the same channel.
+Join a channel: Call methods to create and join a channel.

-Send and receive audio: All users can send to and receive audio streams from other users in the channel.
+- Send and receive audio: All users can publish streams to the channel and subscribe to audio streams published by other users in the channel.

 Prerequisites